-TROUBLE-SHOOTING AND MAINTENANCE TIPS FOR YOUR PLUMBING SYSTEMS
+TTROUBLE-SHOOTING AND MAINTENANCE TIPS FOR YOUR PLUMBING SYSTEMS AND DRAINS

 HAIR.
 Hair and soap make for a sticky, messy combo that blocks sink, shower and tub drains.
 It collects and builds up in traps and hangs up on the mechanical apparatus that raises and lowers the drain plug.